-This 8 week photography course is for people who want to move beyond point and shoot.
-While you do not require any previous knowledge, it may be helpful to take the primer course "DSLR Intro" before commencing this course.
+This 12 hour photography course is for people who want to move beyond point and shoot.
+While you do not require any previous knowledge, you may find it helpful to take the primer course "DSLR Intro" before commencing this course.

 We will cover:

 Automatic and manual settings

 You must have a DSLR camera (one you can set to manual)

 8 units of 1.5 hours each

 $199.11 + HST